 If you have a laptop computer and can find your way around, you will be able to get started with the right help.
-If you need help getting logged in or accessing your email, maybe another path may suit better!
+If you need help getting logged in or accessing your email, maybe another path may suit you better!

-There are lots of posts on how to start a blog from scratch starting with hosting, choosing a wordpress theme etc.
+There are lots of posts on how to start a blog from scratch starting with hosting, choosing a WordPress theme etc.

 This is the way I started and even although I consider myself fairly useful on a computer, I managed to build the site but then got stuck on a part and could not figure out how to move forward.